PS5 VRR is still missing from the latest software update, but it is apparently on the way

 Gamers have been imploring Sony to add VRR (Variable Refresh Rate) support to the PlayStation 5 for what seems like forever.
 Now, the Japanese giant has obliged.
-Sort of, anyway.
+Well, sort of.

 That VRR is finally coming to the PS5 is surely cause for celebration.
 That there's no clear word on when – save for it being in the "coming months" – isn't ideal.
 Still, it's clear that Sony is taking the rollout seriously.